- 1/3 cup olive oil

 - 1/2 cup Nicoise or Kalamata olives

-- Place potatoes in a small saucepan and cover with water.
+- Place potatoes in a saucepan and cover with water.
 Bring to a boil.
-Reduce heat; cover and simmer for 10-15 minutes or until tender.
+Reduce heat; simmer, covered, until tender, 10-15 minutes.
 Drain.
-Drizzle warm potatoes with 1 tablespoon vinaigrette; toss to coat and set aside.
+While warm, toss with 1 tablespoon vinaigrette; set aside.

-- Just before serving, toss asparagus with 1 tablespoon vinaigrette; toss green beans with 2 teaspoons vinaigrette.
-Place romaine in a large bowl; drizzle with remaining vinaigrette and toss to coat.
-Transfer to a serving platter; arrange vegetables, kidney bean mixture, eggs, artichoke hearts and olives over lettuce.
-Yield: 6 servings.
+- To serve, toss asparagus with 1 tablespoon vinaigrette; toss green beans with 2 teaspoons vinaigrette.
+Toss romaine with remaining vinaigrette; place on a platter.
+Arrange vegetables, kidney bean mixture, eggs, artichoke hearts and olives over top.
+Yield: 8 servings.

 Light-Bodied White Wine